Man Utd transfer news and rumours: January transfer window 2023

 Zidane Iqbal - Manchester United starlet Iqbal is reportedly keen on leaving the club on loan this month (The Sun, January 12).

-Facundo Pellistri - Watford are hoping to take Manchester United's Pellistri on loan for the rest of the season (Daily Telegraph, January 12).
+Facundo Pellistri - Manchester United boss Erik ten Hag reportedly wants to keep Facundo Pellistri at the club this month despite the winger not being included in the Manchester derby matchday squad (Daily Express, January 16); Watford are hoping to take Manchester United's Pellistri on loan for the rest of the season (Daily Telegraph, January 12).

 Harry Maguire - Maguire will not be joining Aston Villa in the January window, despite recent speculation the Manchester United skipper could be on his way to their Premier League rivals (Daily Mail, January 9); Manchester United captain Maguire is expected to stay at Old Trafford beyond the January transfer window (Daily Mirror, January 9).